apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 CAS test coverage across all modules in the codebase has now reached `91%` and continues to climb.

 ## Other Stuff

 - CAS CI builds are updated to ensure all web application types can be deployed successfully via external servlet containers.
 - System properties used during the build now use the proper Gradle API to respect the configuration cache.
-- Additional puppeteer tests to ensure authentication interrupts do function correctly with or without authentication warnings.
+- Puppeteer tests to ensure authentication interrupts do function correctly with or without authentication warnings.
 - The `authenticationHandlers` actuator endpoint is corrected to respond with the collection of registered authentication handlers.
 - The `xml-apis` module dependency is now removed from the CAS dependency graph.
+- Minor improvements to SAML2 SLO responses to handle and recognize `Asynchronous` logout requests.
+- Puppeteer tests to ensure actuator endpoints can produce the expected output for `GET/READ` operations.
+- Puppeteer tests to password reset flows with security questions.

 ## Library Upgrades